501(c)(3) Donation Rules | Know All Requirements and Best Practices

 Recurring donors are vital to nonprofits.
 Encouraging donors to give monthly allows nonprofits to plan for the future and add more programs and fundraisers that best fit their donor base.

 If you’re having difficulty keeping donors interested long-term, adding a recurring donor campaign may be the best way to address this issue.
-By making it easier for donors to support your organization and receiving regular updates on how their gifts help, you build better connections with your donors and encourage them to continue giving.
+By making it easier for donors to support your organization and receive regular updates on how their gifts help, you build better connections with your donors and encourage them to continue giving.

 Here’s how Muso does it by including a recurring donation form on their website donation page.